LluisHGil/darkmix/docs/source/introduction.rst

 Authors
 -------

-The *darkmix* code was written by Lluís Hurtado-Gil (eDreams ODIGEO / Universitat de València), with contributions from Pablo Arnalte-Mur (Universitat de València).
+The *darkmix* code was written by Lluís Hurtado-Gil (eDreams ODIGEO / Universitat de València) and Michael A. Kuhn (Caltech), with contributions from Pablo Arnalte-Mur (Universitat de València).

 Support and Contributions